 What is the cancellation policy?

+All courses are non-refundable and non-transferable.
 Once payment has been made, it is strongly recommended that all students insure themselves to cover the loss of fees in the event of illness, or accident for which the Academy cannot accept any liability.